Chufeng-Jiang/Chufeng-Jiang.github.io/_pages/includes/moments.md

 - 【2024.03.10】 I RECEIVED the offer from CUNY.
 THANK YOU to all the interviewers and all committee members at CUNY! 🌹

+- 【2024.03.02】 Mr. Yuxin Qiao at NAU, Mr. Junhong Lin at MIT and Dr. Rong Wei at Peking University invited me to collaborate in their project!
+Thank you!

 - 【2024.02.29】 The final round interview is finished today for my CS PhD at CUNY with the committee member.
 Hope I can pass it.

-- 【2024.03.02】Mr. Yuxin Qiao at NAU, Mr. Junhong Lin at MIT and Dr. Rong Wei at Peking University invited me to collaborate in their project!
-Thank you!

 - 【2024.02.27】 My security trial project has ended, but I couldn't resolve the proposed problem.
 I am grateful to [Dr Eric Zhibo Sun](https://zhibosun.com/), and [Dr. Yue Zhang](https://yue.zyueinfosec.com/) for their patient guidance during these three months.
 I wish you all the best.💗